 “The school is serious about its commitment to study abroad and postgraduate education, and its graduates often enjoy much success in their pursuit of competitive postgraduate fellowships,” the 2014 edition states.
 Read more …

-St. Olaf College ranks 45th in the latest edition of Kiplinger’s Personal Finance magazine’s listing of the top 100 liberal arts colleges in the nation.
+St. Olaf College ranks 36th in the latest edition of Kiplinger’s Personal Finance magazine’s listing of the top 100 values in liberal-arts colleges.
 The rankings seek to measure academic excellence and affordability, with quality accounting for over half of the total score.

 Each year, Kiplinger’s assesses quality according to measurable standards, including the percentage of students who are admitted out of those who applied, the test scores of incoming first-year students, the ratio of students to faculty members, and the four- and five-year graduation rates.
 An additional important factor studied is the amount of both need-based and merit-based aid offered to students at liberal arts colleges that may otherwise have a larger sticker price.

 St. Olaf College placed in the top 50 because of a high four-year graduation rate, low average student debt at graduation, good student-to-faculty ratio, excellent on-campus resources, and overall great value.
 Read more …

 Fiske Guide to Colleges

 The Fiske Guide to Colleges, created by a former education editor for the New York Times, Edward Fiske, provides profiles of “more than 300 of the best and most interesting institutions in the nation.”

 The guide also offers selective listings of colleges and universities with “unusual strength” in one of nine pre-professional areas.
 St. Olaf is cited among the small colleges and universities strong in music as a performing art and international studies.
 Fiske praises the college for cultivating “an international agenda for its students and faculty” and creating “the largest international studies program in the country among liberal arts colleges.”